Find Affordable College Courses

 $12,064 Average Tuition & Fees

-With a ranking of #7, Northeastern Illinois University did quite well on this year’s best value schools for history students.
-Northeastern Illinois University is a medium-sized public school located in the city of Chicago.
+Northeastern Illinois University did quite well in this year’s ranking of the best value schools for history students.
+It came in at #7 on the list.
+Northeastern Illinois University is a moderately-sized public school located in the city of Chicago.

 In-state tuition fees for undergraduate students at Northeastern Illinois University are $12,064 per year.
 While working on their degree, history majors at Northeastern Illinois University accumulate an average of around $16,991 in student debt.